 IYLEP for English-speaking high school students provides a four-week fully-funded exchange program to talented Iraqi and U.S. students who demonstrate leadership potential and civic engagement in their communities.
 During the program, participants engage in experiential learning activities and workshops that expand their knowledge of civic engagement, project design, and intercultural communication.
 Upon their return home, participants implement their community service projects, utilizing support and monitoring from adult mentors, local staff, and alumni.

-From June to September 2021, a total of 127 English-speaking Iraqi students will be divided into three separate programs, one of which will include 10 U.S. students.
+From June to September 2023, a total of 91 English-speaking Iraqi students will be divided into two separate programs, one of which will include 10 U.S. students.
 Iraqi adult mentors will also divided among the exchange programs to provide support and mentorship to the youth.

 Participants engage in mini-research projects on their local communities to identify an issue and potential solutions.
 About 1-2 months prior to the exchange, participants meet in their regions for a Pre-Departure Orientation workshop.